grea09/color/article/article.md

     \State \Return $orphan$
 \EndFunction
 </div>

+In order to fix this we derive the idea of the backward removal tree of [@van_der_krogt_plan_2005].
+The algorithm, detailed in Algorithm 4, removes an action if all its outgoing causal links are leading to useless actions.
+It iterates over all actions until no new useless action is discovered.
+All useless actions are then removed from the plan.

 <div class="definition" name="Competing actions">
 In the same way links can be competing toward a common needer, there are sometimes in the plan actions that are more suited to achieve a goal.
 These actions are taken into account if they are more useful than the source of the link, if they wouldn't cause a cycle and if they have effects that are carried by the link.